 Remember that the rest of the puppy’s socialization is up to you when you bring your new dog home.
 Not sure what to do?
-Check out our complete socilization guide, here.
+Check out our complete socialization guide, here.

-Most breeders also helpfully lay the groundwork for future house breaking by training the puppies to eliminate on newspapers or puppy pads in a specified location.
+Most breeders also helpfully lay the groundwork for future house breaking by training the puppies to eliminate on newspapers or puppy pads, like these ultra-absorbent pads, in a specified location.

 Cheap Goldendoodles Vs. Expensive Goldendoodles